 Formulas, if they are subsequently referred to in the text, are subject to sequential numbering.
 In this case, the formula is to be placed on a separate line, and its number − in round brackets (1) to the right.
 Latin letters denoting physical quantities, indices, etc., are to be printed in italic (with the exception of the common designations of functions such as abs, sin, cos and similarity numbers: Re, Nu, etc.).

 Vectors and matrices are to be printed in bold without using italicizing, overlining, and bracketing.
 The vectors are to be typed in small letters, the matrices − in capital ones.

 Simple formulas should be typed in plain text using standard MS-Word tools (italicizing, inserting symbols for Greek letters, superscripting and subscripting, etc.).

 More complex formulas are to be typed using the standard MS-Equation editor with the use of standard styles and sizes.
 The use of other styles and other editors (for example, MathType), and the insertion of formulas as pictures are not acceptable.

 All the tables and figures are to be titled below them and referred to in the text of the article.
-If the article contains more than one table (drawing), the latter are to be numbered sequentially.
-The tables and drawings with their titles are to be placed right after the paragraph, in which they are first referred to.
+If the article contains more than one table (figure), the latter are to be numbered sequentially.
+The tables and figures with their titles are to be placed right after the paragraph, in which they are first referred to.
 The tables should have no empty lines.
 If there are no results in a table, dashes are to be used.

 It is not permitted to divide thematic headings by using slashes.
 Colored illustrations can be printed only with the consent of the Editorial Board for an additional fee.